23andMe/23andMeResearchKitModule/README.md

 ### Retrieving genetic data via the API
 - See the [genomes] endpoint documentation for downloading genomewide data
-- See the [genotypes] endpoint documentation for retrieving data for select genotypes
+- See the [genotypes] endpoint documentation for retrieving data for selected SNPs

 ## Integrating the 23andMe Module
-### 1. Add the ReserchKit framework to your app
+### 1. Add the ResearchKit framework to your app

    Follow the instructions posted at the [ResearchKit repo].